Stage 1: Is building right for you?

 - The cost of having your plans drawn up

-Council approval fees, engineering fees, building surveyor fees and other costs in terms of getting your land ready (ie: blasting rocks can be very costly, as can gravel fill for winter/wet weather builds on steep driveways)
+- Council approval fees, engineering fees, quantity surveyor / building surveyor fees and other costs in terms of getting your land ready (ie: blasting rocks can be very costly, as can gravel fill for winter/wet weather builds on steep driveways)

-And remember – DO NOT sign a contract for land or your building contract without it being subject to finance (you’ll hear us say this a fair bit – it’s important!)
+And remember – DO NOT sign a contract for land or your building contract without it being subject to finance and having a solicitor review it for you (you’ll hear us say this a fair bit – it’s important!)

-Then it’s important to try and figure out what is NOT included in your build cost, examples of this can be things like:
+Then it’s important to try and figure out what is NOT included in your build quote that you will need to fund after your build is done, examples of this can be things like:

 - Curtains, blinds, drapes